 Aid to International Students

 Students who are not U.S. citizens or U.S. permanent residents are considered international students.
 Barnard College is able to award a small number of need-based scholarships for international students in each first-year entering class.
+Barnard is unable to assist international transfer students with need-based scholarships.
 Applicants who wish to be considered for aid must complete the College Scholarship Service (CSS) Profile Form.
 International students who did not apply for financial aid at the time of admission will not be eligible for financial assistance in future years at Barnard.
 Barnard will continue to aid renewal students who demonstrate need and were admitted as financial aid applicants.
 Refer to the application instructions for international students.

-An aid recipient whose withdrawal from the College is approved in writing before she leaves may be considered for financial aid as a renewal student if she meets the published deadline of April 26th for submission of application materials.
+An aid recipient whose withdrawal from the College is approved in writing before she leaves may be considered for financial aid as a renewal student if she applies for financial aid by May 1st (for Fall readmission) or October 1st (for Spring readmission).
 Students must be re-admitted by the Dean of Studies Office before their financial aid decision will be released.
 If while on a leave of absence, a student matriculates and receives aid for courses at another institution, the number of semesters of Barnard grant aid will be reduced accordingly.
 A readmitted student will not be eligible for financial aid if she is in default on a Federal Perkins Loan or a Federal Direct Loan or if she owes a repayment on a Federal Pell Grant or a Federal Supplemental Educational Opportunity Grant.

 Barnard meets the demonstrated need for any admitted student.
 While Barnard is very proud of our policy to be need-blind for first-year students who are US citizens or permanent residents, due to our limited resources we are need-aware in our transfer admissions decision.
 For students applying for the spring semester, we do not offer institutional aid.
 Students are welcome, however, to apply for any federal aid.
 We do offer institutional aid for students applying for the fall semester and if we admit a transfer student with need we will meet that demonstrated need.
 A student who received Barnard aid upon transfer to the College may only apply for aid for the difference between eight semesters and the number of semesters for which she has received transfer credit.